skyvers/skyve-dev-guide/_pages/actions.md

   upload      | a special case of custom action that extends org.skyve.metadata.controller.UploadAction, capable of receiving (and processing) a file uploaded by the user zoomOut     | the implicit Skyve action to return from a collection member to the bean that owns the collection (relevant for dataGrid/collection members, not relevant unless the user has _Update_ privileges)

-Skyve will hide actions which are declared inappropriately (for example, if the *new* action is declared, but a user's privileges do not include the _create_ privelege for the relevant document).

-Typically, scaffolded views contain the _<defaults/>_ action which represents the group of actions Skyve deems to be valid in the specific context given the user's privileges.
-Alternatively, default actions can be declared individually (e.g. *OK*, *Save*, *Cancel* etc.).

-Note that actions can be located either in the *ActionPanel* or using the _<button/>_ widget within a view _form_, however the action is declared in the _<actions/>_ section, whether or not the action button will be displayed in the *ActionPanel* or elsewhere .

 *Implicit Actions* are actions which are provided by Skyve by default based on the context of the current user gesture.
 By default, a Skyve view will contain a default collection of Implicit actions.

 In addition to implicit actions provided by Skyve, developers can create Custom actions, or override Implicit action behaviour in the document *Bizlet*.

-To create a new action behaviour, developers create an action class and set permissions to execute the action within the role definitions section of the *module.xml* file.

-When a user has access to execute an action (declared via role permissions) Skyve will generate a button by default in the detail view.
-When a view definition is supplied the view definition will control visibility and other properties of the action button.
+If no view has been declared for a document, Skyve will include all actions the user has access to (declared via role permissions) in the default view.
+When a view declaration is supplied, the view declaration will control visibility and other properties of the action button.

-The trivial *ServerSideAction* causes the view to be refreshed.

-Action classes implement *ServerSideAction* and are located within the actions folder in a document package and correlate to action buttons in the user interface.
+Action classes are located within the actions folder in a document package and correlate to action buttons in the user interface.
+All actions implementing *ServerSideAction* cause the view to be re-rendered.

 ![Trivial action example](../assets/images/actions/image135.png "Trivial action example")

+To create a new action behaviour:
+* create an action class in the *actions* package within the document package
+* declare the action in the *<actions/>* section of the view declaration
+* set permissions to execute the action within the role definitions section of the *module.xml* file.

-Note that actions can also be triggered by declaring onChangeHandlers for a specific widget in a view.
+Note that actions can also be triggered by declaring *onChangeHandlers* for a specific widget in a view.

 When a view declaration is supplied, the action must be declared in the *actions* section of the *view.xml*.